Pharallah/pokemon-tracker/README.md

 4. Pokédex Feature: Implement a Pokédex that keeps track of all the Pokémon a trainer has encountered and caught.

 5. Multiplayer Mode: Develop a multiplayer mode where trainers can battle against each other over a network.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for review.

 ## Contact
 For any questions or feedback, please contact harrycsanjuan@gmail.com